 - Users can scroll 60 frames in one second.

-- It opens on full screen without any URL bar.
+- Opens on full screen without any URL bar.

 - Users access website via Home screen icon on device.

-- It permits to work even on weak or no internet connections.
+- Permits working even on weak internet connections.

-- In it, the webpages are stored in cache with Application Shell and, thus, loads them instantly in less than 5 sec on repeat visits/re-visits.
+- These webpages are stored in cache with Application Shell and, thus loads them instantly in less than 5 seconds on repeat visits/re-visits.